Upper School Clubs

 • Submission of application and character essay

-Robotics teaches students to approach real-world problems in an innovative yet systematic way by building and programming robots.
-In addition, this club teaches students how to channel their creativity and problem-solving skills into creating the best possible solution for a particular problem.
+Robotics teaches students to approach real-world problems in an innovative, yet systematic, way by building and programming robots.
+This club teaches students to learn how to channel their creativity and problem-solving skills to create the best possible solution for a particular problem.
+The team competes in local league competitions.

 Student Council